mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Miro Microsoft Graph connector.

 >[!NOTE]
->The Miro connector is in public preview.
-To get access to the connector, enable the [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.
+>The Miro Microsfot Graph connector is in public preview.
+To get access to the connector, enable the [Targeted release](/microsoft-365/admin/manage/release-options-in-office-365#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities